doc4d/docs/docs/WritePro/commands/wp-delete-style-sheet.md

 * the style sheet object (created with the [WP New style sheet](wp-new-style-sheet.md) or returned by the [WP Get style sheet](wp-get-style-sheet.md) command) to remove in the *styleSheetType* parameter, or
 * the 4D Write Pro document along with the name of the style sheet to remove in the *wpDoc* and *styleSheetName* parameters.

-When the style sheet to delete belongs to a [hierarchical paragraph style sheet](../user-legacy/stylesheets.md#hierarchical-paragraph-style-sheets), the behavior depends on the level being removed.
+When the style sheet to delete belongs to a [hierarchical list style sheet](../user-legacy/stylesheets.md#hierarchical-list-style-sheets), the behavior depends on the level being removed.
 You can delete:
 * the root-level style sheet, or
 * a specific sub-level style sheet by providing the optional *listLevelIndex* parameter.